JasonkayZK/node_learn/README.md

-A repo for learning node.js.
+A branch for read file simple demo:
+- syncRead
+- asyncRead